-Roughly 7 gallons of water is lost each day per person to leaks.
-Play detective and look for leaks (which can also prevent mold issues in the home).
+The average U.S. household wastes about 10,000 gallons of water every year because of leaks.
+Play detective and look for leaks (which can also cause mold issues in your home).
 If possible, use your water meter to determine if you have a leak by following these tips.
-Toilets are a common culprit, so listen for it filling between use and follow these instruction for identifying leaks.
+Toilets are a common culprit, so listen for it filling between use and follow these instructions for identifying toilet leaks.

-When you shower, look to see if water is dripping where the shoulder arm connects to the shower head.
+When you shower, look to see if water is dripping where the shower arm connects to the shower head.
 This can usually be fixed by ensuring a tight connection.
 Outdoor spigots and faucets are other common culprits.
-When leaks arise, fix them immediately instead of letting the linger; even slow leaks add up over time.
+When leaks arise, fix them immediately instead of letting them linger; even slow leaks add up over time.

-Roughly 27% of home water use is consumed by flushing the toilet.
-Although it is a wonderful invention, toilets consumer a lot of water over time.
+Roughly 24% of home water use is consumed by flushing the toilet.
+Although it is a wonderful invention, toilets consume a lot of water over time.
 Some older toilets use up to 7 gallons per flush!
-Replace older toilets with a WaterSense-labeled toilet.
-Otherwise, install a conversion kit convert standard toilets into a dual flush toilet, using less for liquid waste.
+Replace older toilets with a WaterSense-labeled model — check our efficient toilet buyer’s guide for recommendations.
+If you’re not ready for a new toilet, consider installing a conversion kit to convert standard toilets into a dual flush toilet, using less for liquid waste.

 Water-efficient shower heads save both energy and water.
-Most shower heads state the flow rate on them.
-Otherwise, take a 1-gallon bucket and place it under the shower head and time how long it takes to fill up.
-If it is full in 20 seconds, the flow rate is 3 gallons per minute (gpm).
-When replacing, choose a model that uses 2.5 gallons gpm or less.
-Some models also have a convenient shut-off, helpful in quickly turning on and off the water if you jump out of the shower to get something or to turn the water down while shaving.
+Most shower heads state the flow rate on them in gallons per minute (GPM).
+If you want to find out how much your current shower head uses, take a 1-gallon bucket and place it under the shower head and time how long it takes to fill up.
+If it is full in 20 seconds, the flow rate is 3 GPM.
+When replacing, choose a model that uses 2.5 GPM or less.
+Some models also have a convenient pause feature, helpful in quickly turning on and off the water if you jump out of the shower to get something or to turn the water down while lathering up or shaving.
 Also, ensure your faucets have aerators, which can save a gallon of water per minute by using air to maintain water pressure.

-Older washing machines can use between 40 and 60 gallons of water.
+Older washing machines can use more than 40 gallons of water per load.
 Since the average household does 300 loads per year, this number really adds up.
-Chose and Energy Star washers, as they use 35% less water and 20% less energy than comparable models.
-A full-size energy star washer still uses 15 gallons of water, so try to run only full loads and use cold water to save energy.
+Next time you replace your washer, choose an Energy Star washer, as Energy Star models use 35% less water and 20% less energy than comparable models (check out our clothes washers buyer’s guide).
+A full-size Energy Star washer still uses 15 gallons of water for a load of laundry, so try to run only full loads and use cold water to save energy.